-Tuesday November 13 the Faculty of Social Sciences, the University Library and ITS together organize the symposium Systematic Reviewing 3.0.
+Scopus search of researchers working at Utrecht University who published with ‘systematic review’ in the title.
 Systematic Reviews are “top of the bill” in research.
 The number of systematic reviews published by researchers increases year after year.
-But performing a sound…
+But performing a sound systematic review is a…

 Introducing the Fling – An Innovative Serious Game to Train Behavioral Control in Adolescents: Protocol of a Randomized Controlled Trial

 Behavioral control weaknesses are a strong predictor of problematic behaviors in adolescents, such as heavy alcohol use.
 Heavy alcohol use at this young age can lead to health and school-related problems and is a severe societal problem.

 From July 23 to 25, 2014, the VI European Congress of Methodology was held in Utrecht, the Netherlands.
 The European Congress of Methodology is organized biennially under the supervision of the European Association of Methodology (EAM), a society established in 2004, which brings together a large number of researchers from all over the world.

 Latent trajectory studies: the basics, how to interpret the results, and what to report

 In statistics, tools have been developed to estimate individual change over time.
 Also, the existence of latent trajectories, where individuals are captured by trajectories that are unobserved (latent), can be evaluated (Muthén & Muthén, 2000).